SmartData-Polito/Holoscope/infrastructure/vagrant/README.md

 2. **Libvirt** (for Linux) - A toolkit to interact with the virtualization capabilities of Linux systems.
 3. **VirtualBox** (for macOS and Windows) - A cross-platform hypervisor that allows you to run virtual machines on your local system.
 4. **Ansible** - An open-source IT automation engine, required for provisioning.
-5. **Pre-configured Honeynet Network XML**  - Ensure you have a valid `honeynet.xml` file to set up the network.

 ### Installing Prerequisites